MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2024-03-19-extending-active-directory-context-menu-powershell.md

 <!--more-->

-The recommended location for such a script would be the SYSVOL directory in the forest-root domain, e.g., `\\contoso.com\NETLOGON\ContextMenu\Connect-RDPRestrictedAdmin.ps1`.
+The recommended location for&nbsp;such a&nbsp;script would be&nbsp;the&nbsp;SYSVOL directory in&nbsp;the&nbsp;forest-root domain, e.g., `\\contoso.com\NETLOGON\ContextMenu\Connect-RDPRestrictedAdmin.ps1`.

-Since PowerShell scripts cannot be executed directly from the Windows shell, we also need to create a batch script called `Connect-RDPRestrictedAdmin.bat` and place it in the same directory.
-This helper script will properly launch the main PowerShell script:
+Since PowerShell scripts cannot be&nbsp;executed directly from&nbsp;the&nbsp;Windows shell, we also need to&nbsp;create a&nbsp;batch script called `Connect-RDPRestrictedAdmin.bat` and&nbsp;place it&nbsp;in&nbsp;the&nbsp;same directory.
+This&nbsp;helper script will properly launch the&nbsp;main PowerShell script:

 ```bat
 @ECHO OFF